osg-htc/all-hands/docs/2022/index.md

   Online: Zoom
 </div>

+We are planning a <span style="font-weight: bold; color: #FF6600;">hybrid event</span>:
+The **online parts** will have presentations and discussions as in the past 2 years, and the **in-person parts** (scheduled around the online program) will focus on interaction.

 Details on registration (in-person and online), costs (in-person only), facilities, and so forth will be posted soon (January).

-## Format

-We are planning a hybrid event:

-*  If you register for and travel to the University of Oklahoma for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend workshops or training events, and join hack-a-thons.

-*  In addition, everyone can enjoy the same kind of presentations and discussions as in the past 2 years, whether in-person or online.

-## Topics
+## Online Program

-Focus areas for 2022 will include:

-*   State of OSG and vision for its future
-*   New types of resources that support new types of applications
-*   Research that benefitted from OSG
+*   **Monday**: State of OSG; David Swanson Award speaker; Impact on Research
-*   Campus services and experiences, and NSF Campus Cyberinfrastructure (CC*)
+*   **Tuesday**: Democratizing Access to Cyberinfrastructure; Campus Services and Perspectives
+*   **Wednesday**: Integrating a Diversity of Capacity Resources into dHTC Pools; OSG Technology
+*   **Thursday**: Impact on Multi-Institutional Collaborations
-*   Impact on multi-institutional collaborations, including U.S. LHC Projects
+*   **Friday**: U.S. ATLAS and CMS Projects

+## In-Person Program

+Note that the in-person program will be Monday through Wednesday only.
+There will be structued (but optional) events, plus unstructured time to mingle with colleagues.
+Current plans, which may change, include:

+*   Speak with Researchers
+*   Hybrid User Office Hours
+*   Site Admin Office Hours
+*   Technology Chalkboard Time (Q&A with drawings!)

 ## Logistics

 In-person participation will include a standard registration fee;
 online-only participation will continue to be free.
-Required registration for both components will open in January 2022.
+Registration for both parts will open in January 2022.

-Note that there will be an initial registration deadline of February 17.
+Note that the deadline for registration for the in-person parts is February 17.
-If at least 30 people register for the in-person components by that date, we can proceed with the hybrid event;
+If at least 30 people register for the in-person parts by that date, and if enough staff are available, we plan to proceed with the hybrid event;
-otherwise, we will have to cancel the in-person components and have just the online components.
+otherwise, we will have to cancel the in-person parts and have just the online parts.

 ## Contacts